beccalatto/multi_sta_lta/README.md

 # event_detection_for_cryoseismology/

   ## detection catalogues/

   ReferenceEventCatalogueWhillansMultiSTALTA.csv: Reference event catalogue for the Whillans Ice Stream from the multi-STA/LTA algorithm

   TraceEventCatalogueWhillansMultiSTALTA.csv : Trace event catalogue for the Whillans Ice Stream from the multi-STA/LTA algorithm

   ReferenceEventCatalogueWhillansRECmin.csv: Reference event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmin parameters

   TraceEventCatalogueWhillansRECmin.csv: Trace event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmin parameters

   ReferenceEventCatalogueWhillansRECmax.csv: Reference event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmax parameters

   TraceEventCatalogueWhillansRECmax.csv: Trace event catalogue for the Whillans Ice Stream from the recursive algorithm with RECmax parameters

   ## labelled_catalogues/

   ReferenceEventCatalogueWhillansMultiSTALTAConfidenceAssignments.csv: Reference event
   catalogue for the Whillans Ice Stream from the multi-STA/LTA algorithm with high and low confidence assignments

   ReferenceEventCatalogueWhillansMultiSTALTAKnownSeismicity.csv: Reference event cat- alogue for the Whillans Ice Stream from the multi-STA/LTA algorithm with identified stick-slip and teleseisms events

   ReferenceEventCatalogueWhillansMultiSTALTATidesTable.txt: The .txt file contains all of the reference catalogue columns as well as tidal height per event, tidal height derivative (increasing or decreasing), absolute tidal height behavior (more or less positive, more or less negative), and inflection type (minimum, maximum, or none).
 Tidal information results from the Circum-Antarctic Tidal Sim- ulation for the location downstream from the grounding line of the Whillans Ice Stream (coordinate:
   84 °20’20.3994”S -166°0’0”W) (Padman et al., 2002; Howard, 2019)

   ## parameter_evaluation/

   EventDetectSection2.ipynb: Open access Python notebook used for the computational analysis and compilation of figures included in Section 2 of Event detection for cryoseismology.
 Notebook sections organized by...

-□ 2.2 Simulation of test waveforms for algorithm development □ 2.2.1 Representative event classes
+  □ 2.2 Simulation of test waveforms for algorithm development <br />
+  □ 2.2.1 Representative event classes <br />
-□ 2.2.2 Simulated seismic signal
+  □ 2.2.2 Simulated seismic signal <br />
-□ 2.3 Parameter search to optimize the application of the multi-STA/LTA □ 2.3.1 Defining the fine-grid of parameters
+  □ 2.3 Parameter search to optimize the application of the multi-STA/LTA <br />
+  □ 2.3.1 Defining the fine-grid of parameters <br />
-□ 2.3.2 Assessing for probability of event detection
+  □ 2.3.2 Assessing for probability of event detection <br />
-□ 2.3.3 Parameter search results
+  □ 2.3.3 Parameter search results <br />
-□ 2.3.5 Comparison of algorithms for synthetic data
+  □ 2.3.5 Comparison of algorithms for synthetic data <br />

   ## MyAnalystPlots/

   MyAnalystPlots.py: Routine that plots events from the multistalta catalogue.
 The script enables for event viewing in all three components (E,N,Z) and all stations that detect an event.
   PDF products of the waveform views of the known Whillans Ice Stream seismicity, produced using the MyAnalystPlots.py routine, made available separately due to file size at https://cloudstor.aarnet.edu.au/plus/s/sLD2R6miP2wXoLY.
 Each product is divided into sets capped at 20 slides.
 The filenames are as follows:

   MyAnalystPlotSTICK-SLIPPRATT14set0–6.pdf

   MyAnalystPlotSTICK-SLIPPRATT14 ADDITIONAL.pdf

   MyAnalystPlotTELESEISM Iset0–1.pdf

   MyAnalystPlotTELESEISM IIset0–1.pdf

 # unsupervised_learning_for_cryoseismology/

   TraceFeatureDatasetWhillans.csv: Trace feature dataset for the Whillans Ice Stream ReferenceFeatureDatasetWhillans.csv: Reference feature dataset for the Whillans Ice Stream ReferenceClusterLabelsWhillans k10.csv: Reference event catalogue with reference features and a column for the cluster label from k-means++ applied to data from the Whillans Ice Stream, for k=10

 <hr />